OliverRock/TwitterClassifier/README.md

 The file test.csv contains a data set to test the accuracy of the program.

 For an example run I downloaded 3218 tweets from Barack Obama.
 I trained the program on 70 000 tweets from the training set.
-With this, the prrgram had an accuracy of 91% guessing whether a tweet was positive or negative in the test data.
+With this, the prrgram had an accuracy of ~~91%~~ (91% cannot be correct, it is too high, I need to rerun to get a true answer) guessing whether a tweet was positive or negative in the test data.
 Om Barack Obamas tweets the program calculated 2066 to be positive, 1152 to be negative.